jquery-archive/jquery-mobile/README.md

 ### Server

 Most of the documentation and testing pages rely on PHP 5+, and as a result Apache and PHP are required for development.
-You can installthem using one of the following methods:
+You can install them using one of the following methods:

 * one-click - [MAMP](http://www.mamp.info/en/downloads/index.html) for OSX, [XAMP](http://www.apachefriends.org/en/xampp.html) for OSX/Windows
-* existing webserver - eg, `~/Sites` directory on OSX.
+* existing web server - eg, `~/Sites` directory on OSX.
 * virtual machine - If [Vagrant](http://vagrantup.com) is installed you can add [this remote/branch](https://github.com/johnbender/jquery-mobile/tree/vagrant) and `vagrant up`

-In addition to vanilla Apache the folloing modules are requied:
+In addition to vanilla Apache the following modules are required:

 * Rewrite (mod\_rewrite.so)
 * Expire (mod\_expires.so)
 * Header (mod\_headers.so)

-Once you have your webserver setup you can point it at the project directory.
+Once you have your web server setup you can point it at the project directory.

 ### Testing

 Automated testing forms the backbone of the jQuery Mobile project's QA activities.
-As a contributor or patch submitter you will be excpected to run the test suite in for the area your patches affect.
+As a contributor or patch submitter you will be expected to run the test suite in for the area your patches affect.
 Our continuous integration server will address the remainder of the test suite.

 There are two primary ways to run the test suite.
-First, you can run the tests individually by visiting the different test pages associated with the area in which you are working.
+First, you can run the tests individually by directing your browser to the different test pages associated with the area in which you are working.
 For example, to run the tests for `js/jquery.mobile.forms.slider.js` visit `$WEB_SERVER/tests/unit/slider/`.
 To find out what which test pages are available you can list them with:

     grunt config:test:pages

-Second you can run the tests using the [PhantomJS](http://phantomjs.org/) headless webkit browser which must be [installed](http://code.google.com/p/phantomjs/wiki/Installation).
+Second you can run the tests using the [PhantomJS](http://phantomjs.org/) headless Webkit browser which must be [installed](http://code.google.com/p/phantomjs/wiki/Installation).
 Once `phantomjs` is in the your `PATH` the following will execute the whole test suite:

-    JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERV grunt test
+    JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test

 You can confine the headless run to a single test page or set of test pages using the `TEST_PATH` environment variable.
 For example:

     TEST_PATH=slider JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test

-Will only run the tests where the path contains the string slider. *NOTE* That the phantom tests currently require that the webserver be running to access and run the tests properly because of the PHP dependency that many of them share.
+will only run the tests where the path contains the string `slider`, eg `tests/unit/slider/`. *NOTE* That the phantom tests currently require that the web server be running to access and run the tests properly because of the PHP dependency that many of them share.
 Additionally the test suite is run against many versions of jQuery using the `JQUERY` environment variable.
 For example if you wanted to run the test suite against both of the currently supported versions 1.6.4, and 1.7.1 the command would take the following form:

     JQUERY=1.6.4,1.7.1 JUNIT_OUTPUT=build/test-results/ ROOT_DOMAIN=$WEB_SERVER grunt test